Purple Hibiscus: Major themes

-Robert Anderson et al defined theme as the central idea of a literary work and asserts that a theme doesn't have the same meaning as the subject of a work.
+Purple Hibiscus explores post-colonial Nigeria during a military coup d'état and examines the cultural conflicts between Christianity and Igbo traditions within the dynamics and generations of a family, touching on themes of class, gender, race, and violence.
+Robert Anderson defined theme as the central idea of a literary work and asserts that a theme does not have the same meaning as the subject of a work.
 Luke Okolo argues that the subject of Purple Hibiscus is the effect of colonialism in Nigeria.
 He summarises the themes of the novel as family life, social interactions, interpersonal relationships, influences, leadership, betrayal and cruelty, and feminism as was seen through the character Aunty Ifeoma.
 Aunty Ifeoma was depicted as beautiful and natural woman, yet, she struggles with the generalized "woe of women".
-In a conversation between her and Papa Nnukwu who was regretting permitting Eugene to join the Christian missionaries, she asserts that the missionaries aren't the reason of Eugene's hostile attitude towards him.
+In a conversation between her and Papa Nnukwu, who was regretting permitting Eugene to join the Christian missionaries, she asserts that the missionaries are not the reason of Eugene's hostile attitude towards him.
 While she argues of her also joining the missionaries, Papa Nnukwu countered her asserting that "she is a woman" and "doesn't count".
 Okolo disagreed with the view following the reasons that Aunty Ifeoma took care of Papa Nnukwu until his death; comforts Kambili and Jaja to freedom and also their mother, Sister Beatrice."

 Adichie juxtaposes Papa's family with her sister, Aunty Ifoma's.
 For instance, there is a garden of hibiscus in Papa's house, which has turned red due to daily cut, but also, Aunty Ifoma maintains a garden of same flower, which has constantly retained its purple colour.
 Jaja took flower at Aunty Ifeoma's place and planted it at home, but despite daily watering, it eventually dies.
 Okolo wrote that the experience means Jaja's quest for freedom in the Achike household failed following the hostility of the environment; Kambili and Jaja took their household living as the normal way of life until they experienced a better one when they visited Aunty Ifeoma's family in Nsukka for holiday.